nroggendorff/train-llama/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please adheer to [CONTRIBUTING](./CONTRIBUTING.md).

 ## Notes

-- The pipeline uses Git LFS for handling large files
+- The pipeline uses Git LFS for handling large files.
-- Models are automatically pushed to Hugging Face Hub when `push-to-hub` is enabled
+- Models are automatically pushed to Hugging Face Hub when `push-to-hub` is enabled.
-- Training can be resumed from checkpoints by adjusting the `init` parameter
+- Training can be resumed from checkpoints by adjusting the `INIT` and `INSTRUCT` environment variables.